Arthritis & Your Feet

 There are a number of different ways to effectively treat arthritis.
 Since the foot has so many joints, it is important to see a foot specialist when treating arthritis of the foot.
 See your local SHOES-n-FEET® for a doctor referral.
 There are number of different medicines that can be prescribed by a doctor to help control the effects of arthritis.

-There are also a number of shoes and shoe insets that can help minimize how hard the foot has to work to walk and stand.
+There are also a number of shoes and shoe inserts that can help minimize how hard the foot has to work to walk and stand.
 A proper shoe and a good arch support can minimize how much the joints of the foot have to move to walk.
 At SHOES-n-FEET we understand how the foot functions and what shoes can assist in reducing your foot pain.